selectstriker2/selectstriker2.github.io/adventures/BlackthornLegacy/ShatteredTimbers.md

 ### Saved the Gnarley Ranger
     + Having saved the captured Gnarley Ranger, you have prevented a loss of one of the few remaining defenders of the woods.
 This will improve the changes of the Rangers taking back the Gnarley.

+### Defeated the Redspike Raiders
+    + Having defeated the Redspike Raiders at the Greenwood Mill, the local area is a bit safer for travellers in the area.